 How to write good FAQs (Frequently Asked Questions)

 question marks made out of jigsaw piecesComment in 2025: I wrote this in 2007.
-Since then, content designers have often pointed out for at least a decade that Frequently Asked Questions (FAQs) are a bad way to meet user needs.
-Nevertheless, I still find plenty of FAQs on the web and in apps, so these tips are still relevant.
+Since then, content designers have pointed out for at least a decade that Frequently Asked Questions (FAQs) are a bad way to meet user needs.
+Nevertheless, I still find plenty of FAQs on the web and in apps, so I hope these tips are still relevant.

 FAQs don’t have that great a reputation, but recently, I’ve been working on FAQs for a client.
 Their computer help desk was annoyed about answering the same things again and again.
 Why not divert potential callers to a FAQ instead?